 I’m happy that we discussed this because it’s important.
 I love hearing your story.
 Anything that you would like to close up with?

 The whole zigzag of my ballet career is that after my season with Charleston Ballet, I did come back to New York after that tough year.
 I was taking classes and watching rehearsal.
 One of the dancers injured herself and I was struck.
 I did everything.
 It came full circle for me with that.
 I ended up moving back to New York on a permanent basis and that contracted out with Connecticut Ballet and Joffrey Ballet.
 I finished my career.
 The last performance that I did was a studio performance for my friend David Fernandez who is a choreographer for The Villain and then I was done.
 I want to see what else I could be.
 I wonder if I’d stayed in there longer.
 That’s where I met you.

 Daniela, thank you.
 This was wonderful and we have many more things to discuss.
 I’m looking forward to sharing it as well.
 Enjoy the rest of your day.
 Enjoy the sunshine.
 Send it our way.

 I love you.

-About Daniela II Grande
+About Daniela Il Grande

 Executive Director with 20+ year background in navigating brand partnerships, B2B sales growth, corporate sales development, and consumer brand building across multiple industries, including gourmet foods, housewares, cosmetics, personal care products, apparel, accessories, and luxury lifestyle brands.